 Student Outcomes include:

 - Proficiency in the core program of Ocean and Resources Engineering that comprises hydrostatics, oceanography, water waves, underwater acoustics, ocean instrumentation, and laboratory and field experience

-- Working knowledge of at least one of the four Ocean and Resources Engineering disciplines that include coastal, offshore, ocean resources, and oceanographic engineering
+- Mastery of at least one of the four Ocean and Resources Engineering disciplines that include coastal, offshore, ocean resources, and oceanographic engineering

 - An ability to identify, formulate, and solve complex ocean and resources engineering problems by applying principles of engineering, science, and mathematics